k22022002/backend-projects/README.md

 Run the following command to build and run the project:

 go build -o task-tracker

-./task-tracker --help # To see the list of available commands
+task-tracker --help # To see the list of available commands

 To add a task